crisperdue/prooftoys-site/content/_index.md

 href="https://www.youtube.com/watch?v=2VSYmGSJtCA">"To Infinity and
 Beyond!"</a>**

-*But math can also be entertainment, the ultimate puzzle and game for your mind.*
+*Mathematics can also provide entertainment -- amazing puzzles and games for your mind.*

 Proof -- deductive reasoning -- is a cornerstone of mathematical thinking.
 With this website you can see how it is done, building your skills and confidence in solving mathematical problems through proof.

-*With luck, you might even begin to see how mathematics can be amazing, wonderful, and fun!*

 ### Prooftoys